TinyThingsEngineering/file_io_api/README.md

 # file_io_api

 Simple file stream api that copys an input file to an output file n bytes at a time.
 Input file, outputfile, and n bytes specified by user.
-Creating a fileIO object will prompt the user for details.
+Creating a fileIO object will prompt the user for details.By toggling off #define USERIO in fileAPI.c the object description, input file, output file, and bytes to transfer can be set in software.
 Example of how to use the api in src/main.c

 to run: